Fast and exact simulations of stochastic epidemics on static and temporal networks: Models and Algorithms

+and a probability of eventual recovery of $p_\rho=\int_0^\infty \rho(\tau)d\tau = \exp\left(-\int_0^\infty \mu(\tau) d\tau\right)$.
+In well-mixed populations, the SIR model is equivalent to an SI model with modified infectiousness $\widetilde \lambda(\tau) = \lambda(\tau)\exp\big(-\int_0^\infty \mu(\tau') d\tau'\big)$ where the exponential factor represents that probability that an individual has not recovered.
+On networks, however, this equivalence is no longer exact: recovery times are assigned to nodes rather than links, and transmission times thus become correlated once recovery is taken into account.
+We therefore simulate recovery as a separate event and discard transmissions which would take place after a node has recovered.

-\item {\bf Susceptible-Infected-Susceptible (SIS).} In this variant of the SIR model, recovery makes individuals susceptible again.
-For simplicity of implementation, we assume that each infected individuals can infect each of their neighbors at most once before recovering.
-This does not preclude individuals to spread the disease to their neighbors multiple times if they contract the disease repeatedly.
+\item[Susceptible-Infected-Susceptible (SIS).]
+In this variant of the SIR model, recovery makes individuals susceptible again.
+For simplicity of implementation, we assume that each infected individual can infect each of their neighbors at most once before recovering.
+This does not preclude individuals spreading the disease to their neighbors multiple times if they contract the disease repeatedly.